How do I join?

 Do I have to pay anything else to get trained/oriented on tools?

-Generally no, we use videos and volunteer coaching to orient you nearly all the tools.
-The exception is the metal lathe and bridgeport mill.
+Generally no, we use videos and volunteer coaching to orient you to nearly all the tools.
+The exceptions are the metal lathe, bridgeport mill and the Tormach CNC.
 These tools require ethere documentation of experience or a one day long class at MakeHaven specific to the tool.
 This class is has a fee.

 What is the minimum membership duration?

 One month.
-The membership automatically renews but you can cancel any time.
+Membership automatically renews but you can cancel any time.

 Do you offer day passes?